 I was not born into the aristocracy.
 Indeed, I have always tried to remain true to my roots in the English working-class.
 Without at any point losing that key element of my identity, I have nevertheless been enormously fortunate to have had chivalric and nobiliary honours bestowed on me by Royal Houses and Orders in continental Europe, Africa, and Asia, and through election and adoption to have been selected to continue several nobiliary traditions that have a distinguished history.
 I regard these responsibilities as a solemn duty and a sacred trust, being intimately connected with my work within the Church.
 The Orders for which I have responsibility are administered by a Charitable Trust in the United Kingdom that is recognized as a charity for tax purposes.
 In order to avoid any compromise to the offices for which I have responsibility, it is my policy to refuse any honour that involves obligations to anyone in authority.

-Although there is no law that prevents the use of foreign titles of nobility in the United Kingdom (nor any provision for their official recognition, or the official matriculation of foreign dynastic grants of arms), my preference is to be known simply by my professional designation of Professor John Kersey except on those occasions when I am acting within a specific religious or nobiliary context.
+Although there is no law that prevents the use of foreign titles of nobility in England (nor any provision for their official recognition, or the official matriculation of foreign dynastic grants of arms), my preference is to be known simply by my professional designation of Professor John Kersey except on those occasions when I am acting within a specific religious or nobiliary context.
 In this matter, I am following the example of a number of British holders of foreign titles in the past, and also emphasising that the primary meaning of these honours for me is in their embodiment of a living tradition and its values, rather than in the vaunting of any personal kudos.